Dog Scared of Fireworks? How to Calm a Dog Down

 Fireworks Feel Threatening to Your Dog

 Dogs can’t understand that the fireworks can’t and won’t hurt them.
 They only hear an extremely loud, surprising noise, which is often perceived as a threat or a precursor to a threat.
+Your dog has evolved to sense and identify threats in the wild in order to survive, so these instincts kick in when they hear an invisible and very loud noise like fireworks.

 Signs You Have a Dog Scared of Fireworks